We have an amazing range of courses and a choice of how you study

 How to understand the Key Information Set

-We recommend that you take the four-year sandwich course, with your third year spent on placement in the construction industry.
+You can opt to take an industrial placement year in between your second and third year of the programme.
 This provides the opportunity to gain relevant professional experience to enhance your technical knowledge and can improve employment prospects.
-Some find employment with their placement company after graduating.
+Some students find employment with their placement company after graduating.

 For additional information please see the entry requirements in our admissions section